leticiagcapovilla/mywikitest/home/Machine/high_level_app_virt_acc.md

 ##### Gateway

 When running IOCs in a different subnet from the clients, use the EPICS Gateway.
 Set Channel Access environment variables.
-[Set the Channel Access environment variables][link] in the clients to look for PVs using it.
+[Set the Channel Access environment variables](/home/Groups/FAC/cookbook#set-channel-access-environment-variables) in the clients to look for PVs using it.

 <br />